 Herbs and fruit are best enjoyed in the season unless you turn them into something wonderful like herbal jelly.
 Herbed jelly or jam on your toast can do wonders for the start of a winter's day, to say nothing of what it could do to your Christmas ham.
 And just like garden candles, you don't necessarily have to start from scratch to infuse your jellies with the senses of your herb garden.
 'Homemade' herb jellies are another great gift idea and a nice seasoning to have on hand in your kitchen.

 Garden Imprinted Candles

-Candle making is fun, but messy.
-Rather than starting from scratch, you can take a ready made candle and give it a personal touch from your garden, by melding leaves, flowers, ferns and herbs right into the wax.
-The result is beautiful and these candles make you look as if you're very, very cleaver.
-And you are!
+Candle making is fun but messy.
+Rather than starting from scratch, you can take a ready-made candle and give it a personal touch from your garden, by melding leaves, flowers, ferns, and herbs right into the wax.
+The result is beautiful, and these candles make you look as if you're very clever.

 Who wouldn't welcome a bottle of 'homemade' flavored vodka as a hostess gift?
 Your garden will become the talk of the party.
-About's Guide to Cocktails (now there's a job) has some tips on 'brewing' your own Lavender-Rosemary Infused vodka.
-Use her wonderful recipe as is or as a stepping off point for your own garden concoctions.
-Basil is refreshing, thyme adds a savory quality and there're always chili peppers for a little extra oomph.
-Experimenting should be... fun.Continue to 9 of 12 below.
+About's Guide to Cocktails (now there's a job) has some tips on 'brewing' your own lavender-rosemary infused vodka.
+Use her wonderful recipe as is or as a stepping off point for your garden concoctions.
+Basil is refreshing, thyme adds a savory quality, and there are always chili peppers for a little extra oomph.

 Evergreen and Herb Pinecone Potpourri